Vasectomy Information and Counselling

 We will consider any man for vasectomy who has seriously thought about the implications of his decision and is positive he has had all the children he will ever want.
 This applies equally to men who are married, single, divorced, widowed, childless or with families, regardless of age.
 However, if you are in your early twenties or under, you might consider coming for an initial consultation and counselling, with a view to having the operation at a later date.
 We would not refuse to perform the operation on the grounds of age but feel it is important to give you the opportunity to discuss your decision whilst allowing time for further consideration.
 In addition we strongly advise you not to undergo vasectomy if you have any sexual or personal problems as this is not a good time to make such an irrevocable decision.

 The vasectomy procedure must be seen as permanent.
 If reversal is a concern while you are considering vasectomy, or if you think there is a chance you will change your mind in later life as a result of changed circumstances, we strongly advise you to postpone the decision until you are 100% sure that you want no more children under any circumstances.
+Studies show 6% of men who had undergone vasectomy regreted their decision to have had vasectomy.
+5-10% men do suffer from long term testicular pain and a small percentage may need reversal or other surgical procedures for the pain.

 For these reasons we give you (and if you wish, your partner) the opportunity to discuss with the doctor prior to the operation all the implications of the procedure and its permanency.